 Māori are particularly vulnerable to cardiovascular disease (CVD), with an age adjusted rate of death three to four times higher that of the general population in NZ1.
 Because of this, the Christchurch Heart Institute has an interest and passion to engage with more Māori in their research to identify why and to look at solutions.

-To do this, we have committed to a Māori Engagement Strategy to guide our engagements with a number of planned studies involving kaumātua, patients, whānau, rōpū Māori and others with whakawhanaungatanga, mana and your rangatiratanga at the forefront of our interactions.
+The Christchurch Heart Institute has committed to a Māori Engagement Strategy to guide our engagements with a number of planned studies involving kaumātua, patients, whānau, rōpū Māori and others, with whakawhanaungatanga, mana and your rangatiratanga at the forefront of our interactions.

 Our aim is to form meaningful relationships with Māori, whanau, hapū, Rūnaka and Iwi, to work together and share our results so that Māori can be better informed and healthier.